emacsmirror/csv2ledger/README.md

 ### Setting the target account (v.
 2) ###

 The third function in `c2l-transaction-modify-functions` is `c2l-create-account`.
-This is the function that checks the fields of the transaction against the account matchers, and if one is not found, uses `c2l-fallback-account` or asks the user.
+This is the function that checks the fields of the transaction against the account matchers, and if no match is found, uses `c2l-fallback-account` or asks the user.
 If you wish to use a different method to set the account, you can replace this function with a custom one.
 It needs to add an `account` field to the transaction, but there are no restrictions on how the account is determined.

 `csv2ledger` provides an alternative function for creating an account: `c2l-create-account-ask-matcher`.
 It also checks the transaction against the account matchers, but if no match is found, `c2l-fallback-account` is not used.
 Instead, you are asked for an account and also whether you want to add a matcher for it.
 If you say yes, you are asked to provide a string to match against.
 The new matcher is added to your account matchers file and is also immediately available for further transactions in the CSV file you are processing.